It is said that we all influence at least 250 people in our lifetime. We each have the responsibility of leadership.

 I noticed many women in my world were not maximizing their abilities; I worked hard to encourage and train them to be the best women they could be.

-Yet what is more important, I realized that if Jesus Christ could satisfy me and change my life so dramatically, He could do that for anyone.
+Yet, more importantly, I realized that if Jesus could satisfy me and change my life so dramatically, he could do that for anyone.
 So I started telling people how they could have a personal relationship with God.

 Find the power to change your life and your world – let God be your guide.
 Oliver W. Holmes was quoted as saying, “I find the great thing in this world is not so much where we stand, as is what direction we are heading.”
 What direction do you think you will be heading 5 years from now?
 10 years from now?
 25 years from now?

 As a leader, what direction are you heading?
-What direction are you taking the 250 people you are influencing?
+In what direction are you taking the 250 people you are influencing?

 This article was written by: Katherine J. KehlerPhoto Credit: Guilherme Stecanella